How Many People Own Bitcoin? 95 Blockchain Statistics (2023)

 The tremendously successful digital currency Bitcoin continues to grow in popularity.

-As of February 2023, over 44.15 million unique addresses have a non-zero balance of Bitcoin.
+As of October 2023, around 50 million people own Bitcoin.
+This figure is based on the number of unique addresses with a non-zero balance of Bitcoin.

 Who Created Bitcoin?

 The creator of Bitcoin is something of a mystery.
-A person named Satoshi Nakamoto in 2008 wrote a whitepaper describing Bitcoin and the design of the exchange system, publishing it to the Cryptography Mailing List.
+In 2008, a person named Satoshi Nakamoto wrote a whitepaper describing Bitcoin and the design of the exchange system, publishing it to the Cryptography Mailing List.
 Bitcoin launched the following year, and Nakamoto stepped away from it soon afterward, sending a last-confirmed private message in 2011.